Schizoaffective Disorder Depressive Type Treatment

 Research has yet to uncover one clear cause of schizoaffective disorder.
 Instead, it is believed to be the result of a combination of factors that include brain chemical imbalance, genetic predisposition, or even environmental factors such as exposure to viruses or certain toxins.
-Until a specific cause and treatment can be identified, the best way to manage symptoms of depressive type schizophrenic disorder is to seek help from a licensed, clinical psychologist who has experience in schizophrenia and mood disorders.
+Until a specific cause and treatment can be identified, the best way to manage symptoms of depressive type schizophrenic disorder is to seek help from a licensed, clinical psychologist who has experience in treating schizophrenia and mood disorders.

-Contact Blair Wellness Group For Schizoaffective Disorder Treatment
+Contact Blair Wellness Group for Schizoaffective Disorder Treatment

 Our Core Values